pascalgn/automerge-action/README.md

   The default is `10000` (10 seconds) and setting it to `0` disables sleeping between retries.

+- `MERGE_DELETE_BRANCH`: Automatic deletion of branches does not work for all repositories.
+Set this option to `true` to automatically delete branches after they have been merged.

 The following update options are supported:

 - `UPDATE_LABELS`: The labels that need to be present for a pull request to be